aaltman99/stochastic-pseudobands/scripts/README.md

 - **efrac_c_fine (float < 1)** (optional): Accumulation window for conduction slices with energies <= max_freq, as a fraction of the energy of the band in each subspace.
 Intended for use with full-frequency in epsilon, otherwise leave unset.
 Default: **efrac_c**.
 - **max_freq (float)** (optional): Maximum energy (Ry) for usage of efrac_c_fine.
 Should be greater than the largest energy in the full-frequency calculation in epsilon.
 If **efrac_c_fine** is not set then this flag does nothing.
 Default == 1.0.
 - **copydirectly (bool)** (optional): Direct copying for protected bands.
 If False, then copying is done in chunks to limit memory usage.
 Set to False is you have a large number of protected bands.
 Default == True.
-- **fname_phases (str)** (optional): Phases.h5 file, containing random coefficients for SPB construction for valence states.
-Should be consistent with all other parameters.
-Intended for use with WFNq calculation.
-Default == None.
 - **verbosity (int 0-3)** (optional): Verbosity of output, written to the log file.
 Default == 0.